chromium/chromium/components/feature_engagement/README.md

 first time a user has an IPH available, that will typically be true, since the event just started being tracked so no interactions have been recorded yet.
-E.g. if a precondition is "the user has never opened the menu", and this has not been tracked before, the number of times that we have so far have recorded that the user has opened the menu is 0, even if that is a common action for the user.
+E.g. if a precondition is "the user has never opened the menu", and this has not been tracked before, the number of times that we have so far recorded that the user has opened the menu is 0, even if that is a common action for the user.
 Therefore, the framework supports requiring the IPH to have been available for a certain amount of days before being applicable.
 With the opening of menu